cwoodhayes/letterboxed_solver/README.md

  #### why is each vertex a tuple?
  For instance, why not have each vertex be a word, or a letter?

- Defining each vertex to be a word, connected to possible subsequent words, will lead to a successful search.
-However, this representation fails to encode a key aspect of the puzzle: that if 2 words cover the same uncovered letters, and start and end with the same letters, they are functionally equivalent.
-Encoding this idea into the graph representation makes the search area smaller, and thus the puzzle faster to solve.
+ Defining each vertex to be a word, connected to possible subsequent words, is another viable solution.
+However, this graph representation fails to encode a key aspect of the puzzle: that if 2 words cover the same uncovered letters, and start and end with the same letters, they are equivalent in terms of game state/proximity to our objective.
+Encoding this idea into the graph enables a faster search, by shrinking the search area.
+Note that this issue could be addressed with a clever heuristic, making this solution similarly viable to my implementation.

  Defining each vertex to be a letter, connected to possible subsequent letters, doesn't work, because correct solutions on this graph will almost certainly contain cycles, which aren't discoverable by standard A*.